The Adventures of Unemployed Man: Synopsis

 The book follows Unemployed Man, an out of work superhero and his sidekick Plan B. Unemployed Man first began as The Ultimatum, a rich superhero that looked down upon the poor and unemployed as lazy or otherwise unmotivated.
 He later loses his job and is defeated by the Invisible Hand, eventually ending up homeless.
 Unemployed Man must then seek a new job and team up with other superheroes in the same situation he is currently in.

 Reception

 The book was reviewed in Wired and Time.
 The Guardian called it "a furious, fearless, Swiftian kind of a book".
-Publishers Weekly stated that the "entire message comes off as preaching to the choir".